gneu77/rx-signals/docs/rx-signals_start.md

     * If the `CombinedEffectResult` is NOT subscribed and `invalidate` is dispatched, then the `Effect` will be triggered as soon as it becomes subscribed (so `invalidate` events are never missed).
   * If `result` has a value, it will always be the value produced by `resultInput`.
   * `currentInput` will always match the received `input` (so it's possible that `resultInput` differs from `currentInput` and consequently, `resultPending` is true at that time).
-* Unhandled errors in your `Effect` are caught and dispatched as `EffectError<Input>` event.
+* Unhandled errors in your `Effect` are caught and and lead to `EffectError<UnhandledEffectError>` as result.
-  * Subscribing to this event stream will NOT subscribe the `Effect`.
-  * Therefore, you can subscribe e.g. some generic error-handler without triggering the `Effect`.
-* In addition to the `CombinedEffectResult<Input, Result>` behavior, also an event stream for `EffectSuccess<Input, Result>` is provided.
+* In addition to the `CombinedEffectResult<Input, Result>` behavior, also event streams for `EffectResultEvent<Input, Result, Error>` and `EffectCompletedResultEvent<Input, Result, Error>` are provided.
-  * In contrast to the combined behavior, subscribing to this event stream will NOT subscribe the `Effect`.
+  * In contrast to the combined behavior, subscribing to these event streams will **NOT** subscribe the `Effect`.
-  * Thus, you can use this, if you have some subscriber that is interested in effect-successes, but should not trigger the `Effect`, because it's permanently subscribed (e.g. some listener to close a generic popup upon effect-success.)
+  * Thus, you can use this, if you have some subscriber that is interested in effect-successes or -errors, but should not trigger the `Effect`, because the event is permanently subscribed (e.g. some listener to close a generic popup upon effect-success.)

 You already saw the `EffectSignalsFactory` in use in the last example of the previous section.
 For more details, please consult the [API documentation](https://rawcdn.githack.com/gneu77/rx-signals/master/docs/tsdoc/index.html).